rohitaage17/Sql_Music_Store_Analysis/README.md

 - `04_top_countries.sql` → Top revenue-generating countries

 ## 🚀 How to Use
-1. Import the Chinook DB into SQL Server
-2. Open the `.sql` files in SSMS
+1. Open the `.sql` files in SSMS
-3. Run queries to get insights
+2. Run queries to get insights